joebowbeer/crossplane-function-pythonic/README.md

 If the Subnet does not yet exist, the framework will detect if the vpcId set in the Subnet is unknown, and will delay the creation of the subnet.

-Once the Subnet has been created, if for some mysterious reason the vpcId passed to the Subnet is unknown, the framework will automatically use the vpcId in the observed Subnet.
+Once the Subnet has been created, if for some unexpected reason the vpcId passed to the Subnet is unknown, the framework will detect it and either terminate the Composite composition or use the vpcId in the observed Subnet.
+The default action taken is to fast fail by terminating the composition.
+This can be overridden for all composed resource by setting the Composite `self.unknownsFatal` field to False, or at the individual composed resource level by setting the `Resource.unknownsFatal` field to False.

 ## Pythonic access of Protobuf Messages